olulesi/sei-project-1/README.md

 For each movement I only needed to keep track of the current position,  the change, the shape, it’s left and right width and the horizontal position when moving left and right.

-The left and right width for each shape is the width of the number of cells extra from the current position on the left and right handside.
+The left and the right width for each shape is the width of the number of cells extra from the current position on the left and right-hand side.
-So how many cells does the current shape take on the left and right side of the current postion.
+So accounts for how many cells the current shape takes on the left and right side of the current position.

 The number of moves the shape could possible make moving left to right limited by the right and left width to prevent the shape from going off the grid.

-The change was important because it updates the current position as the shape moves to the left or right so arrow left would be a change of -1 while right would be a change of 1 with the interval movement of moving down being a change of 12.
+The change was important because it updates the current position as the shape moves to the left or right so the left arrow would be a change of -1 while the right would be a change of 1 with the interval movement of moving down being a change of 12.

 Similar to the automatic movement the try move function would be called on every keypress to make sure the move is valid.